When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 - When it needs recharging it follows the boundary wire, in the direction of the current, back to the charging station.

 When laying out the boundary wire, you can either:

 - Just peg it down on the surface, so that it naturally buries itself over time, or

 - Dig a shallow trench to bury the wire.

-There are a few other basic points to consider when laying out and pegging down the boundary wire, which includes:-
+There are a few other basic points to consider when laying out and pegging down the boundary wire, which include:

-- The lawnmower can’t manoeuvre in small gaps less than 1m (3 feet) wide.
+- The lawnmower can’t maneuver in small gaps less than 1m (3 feet) wide.

 - The lawnmower needs to be kept away from small obstacles of just a few inches high, such as raised lawn edging, to avoid its cutting blades hitting them; although if the path or patio is level with the lawn, then there is no problem.

 - The lawn should be reasonably flat and level so that the lawnmower isn’t going to slip down steep slopes or get stuck in holes.